sorentwo/soren-website/_drafts/self-healing-deployment.md

 ```
 check service puma
-  if cpu:total > 90% then alert
+  if cpu:total_user > 90% then alert
   if memory:total_rss > 2g then alert, reload
 ```